bramtayl/Justly/README.md

 ## Orchestra

+You can choose a starting instrument.
+If you do not specify an instrument for a note, Justly will use the current instrument instead.
-You can change the instrument of notes, but not chords.
+You can change the current instrument mid-song by changing the instrument of a chord.
 You can use instruments defined in a [CSound orchestra file](http://www.csounds.com/manual/html/OrchTop.html).
 The default orchestra uses instruments from the CSound [STK plugin](https://github.com/csound/plugins).